Laneham: Local boys made good

-Suspected murder case
+Suspected murder cases

 Laneham hit the headlines in December 1845 with the death of farmer Robert Draper.
 Draper, the oldest son of a wealthy Rampton farmer, had been born in 1776 and moved to the village after the breakdown of his marriage.
-He married in 1812 but very soon split from his wife; his wife sued for restitution of conjugal rights in 1838 but lost the case - it having taken her a very long time to bring one!
+He married in 1812 but very soon split from his wife; his wife sued for restitution of conjugal rights in 1838 but lost the case—it having taken her a very long time to bring one.
 (The Jurist, Volume 1, p.
 872) Most of the farm was left to Draper's younger brother Jonathan but he died in 1835 and Robert moved to a better house, probably Top Farm, where he began to farm 70 acres with the help of a labourer named Troop (also reported as 'Hood').

 Draper was an eccentric collector of old coins, swords, pistols and watches.
 "For anything that might take his fancy, he was not particular as to the price he might pay," The Times noted after his death.
-At 8pm every night he would lock himself into his sitting room with his chronometers and a book, staying up all night until the villagers got up at 6am; if he heard a noise outside, he would fire his pistols through an 'aperture' in the window.
+At 8 p.m. every night he would lock himself into his sitting room with his chronometers and a book, staying up all night until the villagers got up at 6 a.m.; if he heard a noise outside, he would fire his pistols through an 'aperture' in the window.

 In 1844 he took in a servant girl, Harriet Trevor, from Ingham in Lincolnshire.
 She it was who reported that she had got up one morning to find all the doors locked, but had spied him on his hands and knees in the sitting room.
 She and Hood lay him down, but took several days to summon Mr Oliver, the surgeon.
 Oliver could do little to stop his death, but did notice he had bumped his head.